Clinical Health Psychology Fellowship Program

 Stipend and benefits: Fellows are term Government Service (GS) federal employees and will be eligible for federal benefits.
 The first year Fellow is paid at the GS-11 level, with locality adjustment.
 There exists the opportunity for second year Fellows to be paid at the GS-12 level, if licensed and determined to be in good standing, however, this does not occur immediately upon completion of requirements.
 Go to this URL to determine the salary: http://apps.opm.gov/SpecialRates/2012/Table031801012012.aspx.
 G.S. positions include generous annual and sick leave, federal holidays, low cost healthcare plans and enrollment in the G.S. pension and employee/employer-funded retirement savings plan.

 Qualifications: Applicants must be U.S. citizens.
 Applicants must be from an APA-accredited graduate program and have completed an APA-accredited internship.
 Applicants must have completed all requirements for graduation before starting the Fellowship.
-Ideal candidates will have coursework in health psychology or brain-behavior relationships and practica experiences with a health psychology focus.
+Ideal candidates will have coursework in brain-behavior relationships and practica experiences with a health psychology population.
 Additionally, applicants are expected to have completed at least one major rotation in their internship in assessment/treatment of individuals for whom medical illness is a primary concern.

 Preference will be given to applications meeting the above criteria.